kwan22/habits/level4.md

 </details>

 <details>
-  <summary>Retaining DashCD</summary>
+  <summary>DashCD setups</summary>
-  Some setups intentionally retain DashCD to make a dash in the next room more lenient by allowing to be bufferable.
+  Some setups intentionally use DashCD to make a dash in the next room more lenient by allowing to be bufferable.
 These often require precise positioning at the end of the previous room where the dash starts.
 Keep in mind that the dash in the next room is buffered out of DashCD in these cases, which is slightly after the transition ends as defined by the setup. <br>
   <img src="https://github.com/kwan22/habits/blob/main/images/lv4/5b_mm_final.webp" width="480">
   <img src="https://github.com/kwan22/habits/blob/main/images/lv4/6a_hollows_kevinslide.webp" width="480">
 </details>